-You can apply at brit.croydon.sch.uk/apply from 1st August 2020 and you will receive an automatic email confirmation of receipt.
+You can apply at applications.brit.croydon.sch.uk from 2nd September 2019 and you will receive an automatic email confirmation of receipt.
 Online applications submitted before this date will not be processed.
 Please note this is your electronic signature.
 You will be asked to supply:

-- A passport photograph - A copy of your latest report.
+- $\square$ A passport photograph - ☐ A copy of your latest report.
 This must be translated.
 The report must contain a record of attendance.